The-Ticking-Clockwork/Crockford-Base32-Nim/README.md

 unimplemented, but planned to be added in the future.

 This project is also licensed under CC0, so it can be used in any way, shape or form!
-No credit needed!
+No credit needed (but still appreciated)!

 ## Usage
 ```nim